ChenLiu-1996/starter-hugo-academic/content/publication/pub_2021_num1_DeepC-ADscore/index.md

 # Summary.
 An optional shortened abstract.
-summary: We demonstrate the potential of deep learning with large-scale structural and synthesized functional MRI to impact Alzheimer's Disease (AD) classification and to identify AD's neuroimaging signatures.
+summary: Synthesized functional MRI can facilitate classification of Alzheimer's Disease (AD) and identification of AD's neuroimaging signatures.

 tags: ['conference']